-The two main things to do in Bohol are visiting the tarsiers and Chocolate Hills.
-The latter consists of approximately 1,247 hills spread over an area of more than 50 square kilometers.
+The Chocolate hills consists of approximately 1,247 hills spread over an area of more than 50 square kilometres.
 They are covered in green grass, but during the dry season they become brown (hence the name).

 There are two main viewpoints to see the hills from: the Sacbayan and Carmen, and the pictures below are taken at Sacbayan peak.
 I would definitely recommend you to go to Carmen, which is more impressive and allows you to get a full view of the Chocolate Hills.